prestodb/tempto/expected-result-generator/readme.md

     jdbc_url=jdbc:postgresql://my-server.my-domain.com:5432/my-database
     timeout=600

+If timeout is not specified in the configuration file, it will default to 600 seconds (10 minutes).

 You can use -s to specify a single SQL file or a directory containing one or more SQL files.
 If a directory is specified, only *.sql files in that directory will be executed.